jaakkonikkila/Tampereella/README.md

 - **Dynamic Language Support**: The application supports multiple languages, automatically switching between Finnish and English based on user preferences.
 - **Responsive Design**: Ensuring a nice user experience with mobile and desktop with a responsive user interface.
 - **Dark Mode Support**: Dark mode support for those who don't want to get blinded ;)
+- **Custom reusable components**: Custom reusable components for modularity.
+For example Card and Filter components.

 ## Getting Started